 Spatial intelligence, for instance, helps students understand how things work together.

-So by depriving students of music lessons, we might be depriving the world of the next Einstein!
+So, by depriving students of music lessons, we might be depriving the world of its next great scientific genius!

-Just as it’s never too early to start, it’s also never too late to benefit from music either.
+Just as it’s never too early to start benefiting from music, it’s also never too late.

-Seniors who play an instrument, sing or dance reap physical, psychological and social benefits from music.
+Seniors who play an instrument, sing, or dance derive physical, psychological, and social benefits from music.

-Music protects against memory problems and cognitive decline even more so than other leisure activities.
-(53)
+Music protects against memory problems and cognitive decline even more than other leisure activities.

 Berkshire Hathaway CEO Warren Buffet is one of the most successful and wealthy investors in the world.